 The Inclusive, Integrated, and Sustainable Prosperity Development (IISPD) framework is designed to provide the building blocks for prosperity in communities within a province or state.
 It does so by aligning inclusivity (of people), integration (of solutions), and sustainability (at all levels and in all spheres) at a village, neighborhood, or district level in several communities simultaneously.

-Within each IISPD program there are cycles and levels of development from community engagement, energizing, education, and empowerment to implementation of the full IISPD program to replication to other communities by the IISPD communities and local stakeholders.
+Within each IISPD portfolio there are cycles and levels of development from community engagement, energizing, education, and empowerment to implementation of the full IISPD portfolio to replication to other communities by the IISPD communities and local stakeholders.
 These levels of development are also scaled so as to link smaller steps, or modular units, together to create the whole.

-Each IISPD program synergizes the strengths, resources, and assets of the local ecosystem, including each community, and outside ecosystems like the Carolinas Africa Cluster.
+Each IISPD portfolio synergizes the strengths, resources, and assets of the local ecosystem, including each community, and outside ecosystems like the Carolinas Africa and South Africa Clusters.
 These ecosystems include a variety of stakeholder groups, including government, academic/research institutions, NGOs, civil society, trade associations, international organizations, and the private sector.

 Physical infrastructure includes all basic services areas (up to a district level), including single and multi-family dwellings, schools, health centers, industrial zones, and local roads.
 Social infrastructure includes education, health, housing, entertainment/arts/culture, SMME development and support, workforce and skills development, etc.